An Incredible Rotorua 3 Day Itinerary

 Rotorua Museum

 Unfortunately, due to the earthquake in November 2016, the museum is closed.
 It caused significant damage and the building has been found to fall well below the earthquake safety standards.
+You can find more information on opening dates on the Rotorua Museum website.

 However, you can still view the outside of the building and the beautiful gardens.